At a glance

 Expect the regulatory environment to again be in the headlines in 2020 across the Asia-Pacific region.

 A parliamentary joint committee inquiry into the regulation of auditing in Australia has been established, with a report set to be issued in March 2020.
 The inquiry will consider, among other issues, the relationship between auditing and consulting services and potential conflicts of interest.

-The move comes as CPA Australia also issues a call for a review of the current financial advice frameworks to address regulatory complexity, with general manager external affairs Paul Drum FCPA commenting that “the wholesale review must identify policy changes needed to ensure that consumers can access quality, affordable advice from their choice of trusted adviser”.
+The move comes as CPA Australia also issues a call for a review of the current financial advice frameworks to address regulatory complexity, with late general manager external affairs Paul Drum FCPA commenting that “the wholesale review must identify policy changes needed to ensure that consumers can access quality, affordable advice from their choice of trusted adviser”.

 Regulatory frameworks are in the spotlight in China, too.
 The Chinese Government is making changes to the business environment – for domestic and foreign firms alike – that are expected to vastly increase the amount of data companies must share with authorities.